-- Digital Training Accessibility Support – Practical how-to guides to find out more about using IT for your studies.
+- Digital Training Accessibility Support (Sharepoint) – Practical how to guides to find out more about using IT for your studies.

-- PC accessibility features - Contrast, colour backgrounds and so on.
+- PC accessibility features (Sharepoint) - Contrast, colour backgrounds and more.

-- Mac accessibility features – Screen glare, read aloud and so on.
+- Mac accessibility features (Sharepoint) – Screen glare, read aloud and more.

-- Study Success – Help to develop the skills needed for your University studies.
+- Study skills guides – Help to develop the skills needed for your University studies.

 - Studying online – Guiding you through some simple steps on how to get the most out of your online study.

-If you need further support, please contact our Academic Services Team:
+If you need further support, please contact our Academic Services teams:

-- Assistive Technology – Our Assistive Technology Advisers can help and advice you on the use of assistive software and technology.
+- Assistive Technology – Our Assistive Technology Advisers can help and advise you on the use of assistive software and technology.

-- Digital Training – Our Digital Trainers can help develop your IT skills.
+- Digital Training – Our Digital Trainers can help you to develop your IT skills.